Tap the text to show or hide reading controls.

 Grrr.
 Grrrrr.

 Start next Monday?
 Naru raised his volume and began to growl louder.
-This time it seemed Do-min heard too.
+This time it seemed Do-min heard the sound too.

 “Ahem!”